The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

-Good.
-That lifted corner is the whole trick.
+That accidental corner contains the whole mechanism.

 Quick Start